 Joshua Almond teaches 3D Foundations, Sculpture, and Special Topics courses in Sculpture.
 He works primarily in wood to create sculptures, studio furniture, and boats.
 His research focuses on the intersection between science, philosophy, and art as it relates to the contemporary sublime.

 M.A.
 The American University, 1990

 Leslie Tate Boles is an Adjunct Professor of Art History and has been teaching at Rollins since 1996.
-Leslie teaches a variety of courses in both A&S and Hamilton Holt.
+Leslie teaches a variety of courses in both the College of Liberal Arts and Hamilton Holt.
 She is also a curator in the Creative Division at Walt Disney Imagineering, Florida.

 B.A.
 Wake Forest University

 M.A.
 Vanderbilt University

 Ph.D.
 University of North Carolina at Chapel Hill

 Dr. Dennis teaches courses in Renaissance and Baroque art and architecture, with a particular interest in women's involvement in the arts as artists, patrons, and subjects.
 Her current research focuses on the art and architectural patronage of Olimpia Maidalchini Pamphilj, sister-in-law and longtime companion of Pope Innocent X (r.
 1644-55).

 Dawn Feavyour serves as the Visual Resources Curator, managing the Visual Resources Collection, supporting the instructional visual needs of the Department, and, where possible, the rest of the Rollins community.
 She also manages the Department's website.

 B.F.A.
 (Honours) Duncan of Jordanstone College of Art, Dundee University, 1998